 The 20-minute tour starts in Seattle’s South Lake Union and covers the entire city by air with an audio-guided headset.
 It was surreal to feel how smooth both takeoff and landing were by seaplane!
 We highly recommend going through Kenmore Air for your scenic seaplane tour!

 As mentioned before under Pike Place Market, we highly recommend taking a sampling tour through the best bites in the market through Savor Seattle.
 This is a great way to start your trip so you know exactly all the best spots to eat for the rest of your stay!

-We have a complete guide for where to stay in Seattle by neighborhood and budget, or use this map below to help you plan your unforgettable trip.
+We have a complete guide for where to stay in Seattle by neighborhood and budget.
+You can also use this map below to help you plan your unforgettable trip.

-Like this post?
+Like this post on the best places to visit in Seattle?
 Then spread the love by sharing on Pinterest below!

 Share this Post